Privacy notice

 - Microsoft Clarity:up to 13 months (Clarity’s default retention).

-- Sentry error events: 90 days.
+- Error-monitoring events (self-hosted): 90 days.

 Using the Willowfolio app account